Why Get Vaccinated?

+With any medicine, including vaccines, there is a chance of side effects.
+These are usually mild and go away on their own.
 Most vaccine reactions are not serious: tenderness, redness, or swelling where the shot was given; or a mild fever.
-These occur soon after the shot is given and go away within a day or two.
+These happen soon after the shot is given and go away within a day or two.
 They happen with up to about half of vaccinations, depending on the vaccine.

-Polio, Hepatitis B and Hib Vaccines have been associated only with these kinds of mild reactions.
+Polio, Hepatitis B and Hib Vaccines have been associated only with mild reactions.

-Other childhood vaccines have been associated with additional problems:
+DTaP and Pneumococcal vaccines have also been associated with other problems:

-- Mild Problems: Fussiness (up to 1 child in 3); tiredness or poor appetite (up to 1 child in 10); vomiting (up to 1 child in 50); swelling of the entire arm or leg for 1-7 days (up to 1 child in 30)—usually after the 4th or 5th dose.
+- Mild Problems: Fussiness (up to 1 child in 3); tiredness or loss of appetite (up to 1 child in 10); vomiting (up to 1 child in 50); swelling of the entire arm or leg for 1-7 days (up to 1 child in 30) – usually after the 4th or 5th dose.

 - Moderate Problems: Seizure (1 child in 14,000); non-stop crying for 3 hours or longer (up to 1 child in 1,000); fever over 105°F (1 child in 16,000).